 - many families gather in the kitchen naturally

 - the kitchen is often located in a walk-through area, making it easy to leave things that aren’t food-related in the kitchen

 - even if you don’t consider yourself a “cook”, most of us have multiple cooking gadgets

 - multiple family members use this room multiple times a day, probably more than other room in the house

 - this room creates more trash than other room in the house

 Instead of tackling the whole kitchen at once, I suggest breaking it up by area.
 What areas are the most problematic for you?
 In my home, it’s the counter which I use for meal preparation, the kids eat their breakfast on it, and they do their homework on it.
 On any given day, food prep on this counter would be questionable.

-At the end of this post is a free printable you can download from the resource library to help you tackle your kitchen.
+At the end of this post is a free printable you can download to help you tackle your kitchen.